-- Prohibiting the use of ground water at the Arsenal for drinking water purposes (including seeps and springs).
+- Prohibiting use of ground water and surface water at the site for drinking water purposes.

-- Controlling the use of Arsenal ground water for non-potable uses in support of the Army's mission.
+- Controlling use of ground water for non-potable uses in support of the Army's mission.

-- Initiation of formal coordination with local government agencies who may conduct activities on or off the Arsenal involving potentially contaminated ground water where the Army is not in control of the action.
-This objective is to allow consistent review and input by the Army of pending ground water actions to protect human health.
+- Coordinating the local government and the Army to review activities on or off the site that use potentially contaminated ground water where the Army is not in control of the action.

-The Army is conducting a range of community involvement activities at the Redstone Arsenal site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public notices, interviews, a mailing list, fact sheets, and public meetings on cleanup activities and updates.
+The Army and NASA have conducted a range of community involvement activities to solicit community input and make sure the public remains informed about site activities throughout the cleanup process.
+Outreach activities have included public notices, a mailing list, fact sheets and public meetings.